kevin-kariuki/core/docs/rules/objectstorage.md

 ---
-title: S3 rules
+title: Object Storage rules
 ---

-# S3 Rules
+# Object Storage Rules

-This section details the rules relevant to AWS S3 and compatible object storages.
+This section details the rules relevant to object storages, such as Amazon S3.

-## Do not permit an S3 bucket to be public
+## Do not permit an object storage bucket to be public

-This rule checks S3 bucket ACLs so that they are not public.
+This rule checks object storage bucket ACLs so that they are not public.
 The configuration goes like this:

 ```yaml
 - type: S3_PUBLIC_READ_PROHIBITED